inikishev/beat-manipulator/README.md

 # BigOuncesAudioEffects
 Beat swapping and a whole bunch of other audio effects and stuff you can try with your music.
 Big ounce hasn't finished coding this one yet.
-Don't worry, he is being helped by none other than Gort and Quandale Dingle.
+Don't worry, he is being helped by Gort and Quandale Dingle.
 Your beatswapping desires will be fulfilled very soon.

 # How to use
 BigOuncesAudioEffects.py is the only file you need (put it next to your .py file so that you can import it).
 Copy the following into your .py, change 'path/to/audio', and it shall work.